Asset Management Plan: Footpaths, Kerbs and Roads

 piccadilly rd, from intersection of greenhill rd, summertown, needs to be more accessible for walkers. there are blackberrys, fallen branches, limbs from trees/plants , deep furrows causing falls, (near top end of greenhill rd/piccadilly rd_), no where to get off road in places to avoid speeding trucks, and cars. this needs to be made a safe walking so called footpath, now that more residents and people have moved into this Summertown area, in the last 14 years, that we have been living on piccadilly rd summertown.
 5141.

-sanders asked over 3 years ago
+sanders asked about 4 years ago

 Hi Sanders, Thank you for your reply regarding the access for walkers, or overgrown vegetation.
 Council undertakes roadside vegetation maintenance throughout the year through its programmed maintenance.
 Specific requests from the public when received are always valuable and allow us to target areas of concern.
 Please feel free to lodge a Customer Request for a specific section to be included into our zoned maintenance.
 You can do this by calling 8408 0400 or submit a request via https://www.ahc.sa.gov.au/Pages/Report-An-Issue.aspx